NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 ```
 You can then start adding tests under e2e-tests/cypress/integration to an existing file or by creating a new file.

-If you making changes to the client display OR want to run all of the cypress integration tess then will need to start the client-display webpack dev server:
+If you making changes to the client display OR want to run all of the cypress integration tests then will need to start the client-display webpack dev server:

 ```bash
 cd client-display